Mepolizumab is a new type of medicine that targets a specific cause of asthma for the first time.

 NICE initially did not recommend mepolizumab because evidence the makers, GlaxoSmithKline (GSK), presented did not reflect how it would be used in the NHS.

-GSK provided more information and reduced the price of the drug meaning it could be recommended as cost effective for the NHS.
+GSK provided more information and reduced the price of the drug meaning it could be recommended as

 Patients are given mepolizumab by injection every four weeks.
 It costs £840 per dose before the NHS discount is applied.